mzazon/awesome-cloud-projects/aws/database-migration-strategies-dms/database-migration-strategies-dms.md

 1. **Create DMS Subnet Group**:

    A DMS subnet group defines the subnets where your replication instance will be deployed, ensuring proper network isolation and availability zone distribution.
 This foundational component enables the replication instance to communicate with both source and target databases while maintaining security boundaries.
-The subnet group must contain at least one subnet in each availability zone for Multi-AZ deployments, providing high availability and automatic failover capabilities.
+The subnet group must contain at least one subnet in each availability zone for Multi-AZ deployments, providing high availability and automatic failover capabilities according to AWS Well-Architected reliability principles.

    ```bash
    # Create DMS subnet group for replication instance